 New Zealand Immigration and Managed Isolation and Quarantine web sites contain up-to-date official information on the subject – make sure you visit them before planning your trip to New Zealand.

-For me, personally, information on these websites helped to better plan and understand what to expect on our return to New Zealand.
+I personally found the information on these websites helpful to better plan and understand what to expect on our return to New Zealand.

 What happens at the airport when you arrive in New Zealand?